 LIFE Program Living: Independence For Everyone

-The AIU has begun its new LIFE Program in the community of Dormont to provide authentic learning experiences for students 18 to 21-years old.
+The AIU has 2 sites of the LIFE Program.
+One is in the community of Dormont and the other is on the Woodlands Campus in Wexford.
+The LIFE Program provides authentic learning experiences for students 18 to 21 years old.
 The LIFE program is specifically designed for students who have completed their 12th year of school, but require more preparation to assume their role as a productive adult living in a community.

-To assist these young adults, the LIFE Program has been designed to immerse students into the community while focusing on employment and independent living skills.
-A job coach, travel trainer and transition consultant focus on employment skills while a special education/community based instructor focuses on daily living skills.
+To assist these young adults, the LIFE Program is intended to immerse students into the community while focusing on independent living and employment skills.
+A job coach, travel instructor, and transition consultant focus on employment skills while a special education/community based instructor focuses on daily living skills.
+A social worker addresses the social skills necessary to live in and work in the community as well as to function independently.
 Together, the staff provides educational, social and community experiences for students that cannot be duplicated in the traditional school setting.